 - The controllability of the tasks

-- A new third dimension: social support
+- New 3rd dimension: social support

-Model of occupational gratification crises
+Model of the occupational gratification crisis

-Ecological factors and health
+Ecological Factors and Health

-|Social||Work situation, social class, family relations, housing situation, social network|
+|Social||Work situation, social class, family relations, housing situation, and social network|

 |Cultural||The cultural understanding of health and disease play an important role, which has to be taken into consideration when dealing with foreign patients!
-Symbolism, religion, and moral concepts have a great influence on the understanding of health and disease, and their progress.|
+Symbolism, religion, and moral concepts have a great influence on the understanding of health and disease and their progress.|

-|Natural||Biological, chemical, and physical circumstances are basic influencing factors on health and disease, especially if diseases accumulate following a long period of latency (e.g. radioactivity, chemical poisoning).|
+|Natural||Biological, chemical, and physical circumstances are basic influencing factors on health and disease, especially if diseases accumulate following a long period of latency (e.g., radioactivity, chemical poisoning).|

-|Technical||Risks and injuries, which result from technical devices, e.g. car accidents, electric smog.
-On the other hand, many technical achievements impact the progress of disease (e.g. modern medical devices).|
+|Technical||Risks and injuries, which result from technical devices, e.g., car accidents, electric smog, etc. On the other hand, many technical achievements impact the progress of the disease (e.g., modern medical devices).|

-Economic factors and health
+Economic Factors and Health